TUM-Dev/NavigaTUM/README.md

 ### Server

-In case you do not want to work on the webclient only (i.e. skip the server + data), you can instead use our docker images to skip this step:
+If you want to work on the webclient only (and not server or data), you don't need to set up the server.
+You can instead either use the public API (see the [webclient documentation](webclient/README.md#Testing)) or use our ready-made docker images to run the server locally:

 ````bash
 ```bash